-I read an article a few days ago about how the government in the UK is planning to help ease loneliness among the elderly.
+I read an article some time ago about how the government in the UK is planning to help ease loneliness among the elderly.

 Gone are the days when you need to call a friend to ask about the recipe for a particular meal.
 Now you can search on YouTube and watch how to make it!

 Many aspects of our daily lives are becoming digital by default.
-This trend has subsequently reduced our opportunities for everyday social contact.
+This trend has subsequently reduced our opportunities for regular social contact.

-Social media is supposed to give us the opportunity to connect with other people when we so desire.
+Social media is supposed to allow us to connect with other people when we desire.

-One would think that with a large portion of the world’s population on social media platforms like Facebook, Instagram, Twitter and so on, our social bonds would be stronger than ever.How many times do you check up on your customers even if it’s just to say hello?
+One would think that with a large portion of the world’s population on social media platforms like Facebook, Instagram, Twitter and so on, our social bonds would be stronger than ever.How often do you check up on your customers and even say hello?
 Click To Tweet

 However, what do we have instead?
 People misuse it for utter rubbish and to stroke their egos.